How do I use grading schemes in a course?

 Common Grading Schemes

-Grading schemes are built based on percentage ranges, and each percentage range is assigned a name value.
+Grading schemes are built based on points and percentage ranges, and each percentage range is assigned a name value.
 You can create any type of grading scheme by editing the name and percentage range for each item.
 When enabling a grading scheme for a course, the grading scheme is applied to the students' final grades in addition to the overall percentage.

 - Grading schemes only support two decimal places.